-Once I receive my admission offer, how do I register?
+Once I received my offer of admission, how do I register?

-Tuition fees will be charged and payable on a case-by-case basis, based on the student’s status and existing arrangements between Concordia University and their home university.
-Read more about tuition costs.
+Tuition fees are charged and payable on a case-by-case basis, depending on the student’s status and the agreements in place between their university and Concordia University.
+Learn more about tuition fees.

-How do I withdraw from the Summer School program?
+How do I withdraw from the Summer School?

 I have special mobility needs.
 Are the venues of the IBTN Summer School program accessible?

-Yes, Summer School courses and the IBTN Conference activities are offered at public universities which are universally accessible.
-Living accommodations at the Grey Nuns Residence offered by the Summer School are also wheelchair accessible.
-All three locations are in the downtown area and fall within a 3-km radius of one another.
-We invite accepted applicants to contact us at email@example.com to discuss any transportation or other specific accommodation needs they may have.
+Yes, the IBTN Summer School and Conference are offered at public universities that are universally accessible.
+We invite accepted applicants to contact us at email@example.com to discuss any other specific accommodation needs.

 I am not from Canada.
 What kind of visa will I require?

-Visa requirements remain the responsibility of individual applicants based on their nationality and employment/student status.
-Please contact the relevant authorities at your university, organization, or consulate to inquire about your personal visa requirements.
+All visa requirements are the responsibility of individual applicants based on their nationality and employment/student status.
+Please contact the relevant authorities at your university, organization, or consulate.

 I have other questions.
 Where can I get more information?